tradingview/rest_integrations_docs/source/Integration_overview.rst

 * `/balances`_ --- can be disabled, used for Crypto Spot only.
 * `/depth`_ --- can be disabled if you are not going to support :term:`DOM` display.
-* `/permissions`_, `/groups`_ --- it's set up on our side, if you are not going to restrict certain groups of users access to certain data (for example, on geographically, or depending on the tariff plan), we will not activated it on our side.
+* `/permissions`_, `/groups`_ --- it's set up on our side, if you are not going to restrict certain groups of users access to certain data (for example, on geographically, or depending on the tariff plan), we will not activate it on our side.

 Trading integration issues